officelifehq/docs/docs/documentation/installation.md

 You may need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or OfficeLife will not run.

+## Setup OfficeLife for development purposes

+If you want to install OfficeLife locally to support the development, you can follow the instructions on [the developer page](/contribution/core-contributors/installation.md).

 ## Installation on Heroku

 Officelife can be deployed on Heroku using the button below: